 Let’s take a deeper look into each of these:

 If Alice begins a new relationship with Bryan and notices certain behaviours that suggest he is cheating, she may choose to ignore these signs and remain optimistic.
-This defence mechanism is called denial.
+This defence mechanism is denial.

-A bit like denial, avoidance takes into awareness that a threat or problem exists, but we refuse to do anything about it; Instead, we try to stay far away from any potential solution.
+Avoidance takes into awareness that a threat or problem exists, but we refuse to do anything about it; Instead, we try to stay far away from any potential solution.